yarisvt/tyk-docs/tyk-docs/content/graphql/graphql.md

 REST APIs "can" have a schema, e.g. Swagger/Open Api Specification.
 A GraphQL server "must" have a schema.
 This schema makes it very easy to communicate across stakeholders how they can use the API.

-You can easily find lots of false arguments on the internet in favor of either REST or GraphQL APIs.
+You can easily find lots of false arguments on the internet in favour of either REST or GraphQL APIs.
 The reality is that you can usually achieve the same goals with a well designed REST API as you can with a GraphQL API.
 The difference is that users often report that for some use cases the developer experience of GraphQL is simply better.